TheArtificial/theartificial.nl/source/blog/2014-04-17-resonaterecap.md

 title: "Resonate 2014 Recap"
 category: events
 tags: questions, resonate, conference
-author: Shannon
+author: shannon
 ---

-# Resonate 2014 Recap

 This year’s Resonate was no less full of inspiring projects than last year’s, with a refreshing amount of variety in the projects themselves.
-I attended the usual talks on data visualization and interactive installations.
+READMORE I attended the usual talks on data visualization and interactive installations.
 Popular were themes of play and curiosity, and many artists spoke about blurring lines between physical and digital.

 While I always find inspiration in hearing artists talk about their processes, this year I found myself more inspired by the questions that the speakers implicitly asked through their work.
 I’ve outlined a few below: